Ongun1905/DBL-HTI-Group-33-/README.md

 <br>

 # Usage
 In order to run the webapp, there's a few steps that need to be followed.
 Using a Python virtual environment is recommended<sup>1</sup> but not required.
+If you don't want to use an virtual environment, skip the "(Optional) Python virtual environment setup" step.

 ## Installation
-### <a name="python-venv-setup"></a> Python virtual environment setup
+### <a name="python-venv-setup"></a> (Optional) Python virtual environment setup
-1. Open up a console and navigate to the root of this repository
-2. Create a new virtual environment by entering `python -m venv venv`.
-This will create a virtual environment with the name "venv" in the repository root.
-3. Start the virtual environment by entering `venv\Scripts\activate.bat`
+Install the `virtualenv` package and create a virtual environment.
+Both are explained in [this guide](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) for Windows, macOS and Linux.
+Make sure to activate the virtual environment before continuing to the next steps!

 For more information about virtual environments in Python, you can read the [documentation](https://docs.python.org/3/tutorial/venv.html).